 Papers: See IPV research group website

-Awards: CHI 2018 paper won a Best Paper Award, CSCW 2019 Honorable Mention award, ENGDBV Advocate of New York City 2019
+Awards: CHI 2018, 2022 Best Paper Awards, CSCW 2019 Honorable Mention award, CSCW 2020 Best Paper Award, USENIX Security 2020, 2023 Distinguished Paper Awards, Internet Defense Prize 2020 (third place), ENGDBV Advocate of New York City Award 2019

 Media coverage: See IPV research group website